 Benoît Faivre, a Jack-of-all trades who has a passion for history, founded La Bande Passante in 2007.
 After two plays in the form of object theatre, Compléments d’Objets and Cockpit Cuisine, he teamed up with Tommy Laszlo in 2014, and they initiated a cycle of shows and installations revolving around paper: “Mondes de Papier” [Paper Worlds].
 With Vies de Papier [Paper Lives], created in 2017, Benoît Faivre and Tommy Laszlo take us on an ever-more detailed exploration of time and memory, real and recounted.
-Based in Moselle, the company performs across France and Europe, in particular at the World Puppet Theatre Festival (Charleville-Mézières), the International Biennial of Puppetry Arts (Paris), the FIGUMA festival (Belgium), the Neuchatel Puppet Festival (Switzerland), in Luxembourg and Germany.
+Based in Metz, the company performs its shows at the local, regional, hexagonal, European and even international levels.

 THE OBJECT AS A DOCUMENT